fys4220/fys4220.github.io/fys4220-jbook/part-project/project_uart.md

 See the section on {ref}`vhdl-packages` for more information on how to write a VHDL package.
 ```
 -->
-Writing dedicate test procedures can be very valuable for the learning process, but it can also be time consuming.
-When you have written a few your self, and have nailed the concept, it is instead recommended to make use similar procedures written and avaible by others.
-Since a lot of interface are standard, there is no point "reinventing the wheel", since someone has already written these procedures and made them available in open source verification libraries like e.g., Universal VHDL Verification Methodology (UVVM) library available from www.github.com/uvvm and www.uvvm.org, or Open source VHDL verification methodology (OSVVM) available from www.osvvm.rog.
+Writing dedicate test procedures can be very valuable for the process of learning, but it can also be time-consuming.
+When you have first nailed the concept of writing such test procedurece, it is generally more efficient to make use of already existing libraries.
+There is no point "reinventing the wheel" when someone else has already written these procedures and made them available in open source verification libraries like e.g., Universal VHDL Verification Methodology (UVVM) library available from www.github.com/uvvm and www.uvvm.org, or Open source VHDL verification methodology (OSVVM) available from www.osvvm.rog.
 In this course we will demonstrate the use of UVVM.

 ```{Admonition} Reading tip!
 If you would like to read more about UVVM here are a few relevant links: